slqdk/NoteControl/docs/frontend.md

    the current vault (in vault routes).
 5. **Account menu** — current user's name, with a popover menu (Account, My sessions, Settings, Sign out).

+The "NoteControl /" brand text that used to lead the topbar's left column has been removed app-wide.

 ## Settings (web UI, not the tray)